 - Not enough practice to prepare (only like 5 practice problems for each skill)

-- May suffice for cramming and last minute preparation
+- May suffice for cramming and last minute preparation, not much else

 3. Steve Warner: 320 ACT Math Problems arranged by Topic and Difficulty Level, 2nd Edition: 160 ACT Questions with Solutions, 160 Additional Questions with Answers